Gbadeboife/ifedayo_FE_Test_Solution/README.md

 - Any commit after your submmission will be discarded and won't be graded.

+- PLEASE make sure to deploy the app to a live server, to allow full test by the Development team and the Quality Assurance Team (preferably vercel)

 ## Table of Contents
 1. [User Credentials](#user-credentials)
 2. [Environment Variables](#environment-variables)